 Nino José Cricco Doldan

-Research Interests: Cultural Sociology, Inequality and Stratification, Gender, Labor Markets, Social Networks, Social Change, Quantitative Methods
+Research Interests: Immigration, Inequality and Stratification, Family, Labor Markets, Social Demography, Quantitative Methods

 B.A. in Social Research and Public Policy, NYU Abu Dhabi